By Scott Trout, Executive Vice President and Chief Operating Officer

 These assessments include personality and neurocognitive testing, a psychiatric diagnostic evaluation, an addiction severity assessment and an addiction-related quality-of-life assessment – all designed to determine the most important areas of clinical concern for each patient.
 This in-depth look allows our board-certified physicians, psychiatrists and therapists to develop a highly personalized medical treatment plan.

-Of course, alcohol or drug detox alone is not addiction treatment.
+Of course, drug or alcohol detox alone is not addiction treatment.
 Rather, it is a technique used to get the substance safely out of a patient’s body so that proper addiction treatment may begin.
 After withdrawal stabilization, your loved one will be treated according to his or her personalized treatment plan.
 Recovery is a lifelong process – not a short-term cure – and should include education about the disease and development of coping skills to handle life’s challenges.

 Addressing Underlying Issues and Medical Concerns